zoff99/ToxAndroidRefImpl/Identicon.md

     -***sat_color_2*** = 0.5 // is [50 %], range [0.0 ..
 1.0]
     -***lig_color_2*** = 0.8 // is [30 %], range [0.0 ..
 1.0]
 10) ***color2_rbg*** =  214, 178, 229 // [r, g, b] color values for 8bit per color

+*Note:* The color values can slightly differ, because of different HSV2RGB conversion formulas and the use of `float`.
+In practice this should not be noticeable by the human eye.

 ###  color the dots